The Memory-Enhanced Gaussian Noise (MEGN) Model for Fiber-Optic Channels: Introduction

 In this paper, to the best of our knowledge, we present the first EGN-based \emph{analytical model} that incorporates the temporal symbol-energy correlations of the transmitted symbols.
 We call this model the memory-EGN (MEGN) model.
-The proposed model can be viewed as an extension of the aforementioned GN-type NLI power models, as it accounts for additional temporal symbol-energy correlations such as between the second- and fourth-order moments, as illustrated in Fig.~\ref{Fig:Models_Comparison}(a).
+The proposed model can be viewed as an extension of the aforementioned GN-type models to account for additional temporal symbol-energy correlations such as between the second- and fourth-order moments, as illustrated in Fig.~\ref{Fig:Models_Comparison}(a).
 Specifically, as illustrated in Fig.~\ref{Fig:Models_Comparison}(b), the MEGN model accounts for three types of symbol-energy interactions spanning the time and polarization domains: (\textit{i}) self-polarization temporal interactions (SPT), (\textit{ii}) cross-polarization temporal interactions (XPT), and (\textit{iii}) purely cross-polarization interactions (XP).

-In this work, we restrict our analysis on NLI to \textit{single-channel interference} (SCI).
-This model is evaluated for PAS schemes with constant-composition distribution matcher (CCDM) shaped amplitudes~\cite{bocherer2015bandwidth,schulte2015constant} and independent and uniformly distributed (i.u.d.) signs.
-The transmitted symbol energies are therefore (\textit{i}) temporally correlated and (\textit{ii}) exhibiting nonstationary higher-order statistics.
-We also examine different signaling scenarios where such correlations may extend to the I/Q and polarizations through the amplitude-to-symbol mapping strategies proposed in~\cite{skvortcov2020huffman}.
+In this work, we restrict our analysis of NLI to \textit{single-channel interference} (SCI).
+This model is evaluated for PAS schemes with constant-composition distribution matcher (CCDM)-shaped amplitudes~\cite{bocherer2015bandwidth,schulte2015constant} and independent and uniformly distributed (i.u.d.) signs.
+The transmitted symbol energies are therefore (\textit{i}) temporally correlated and (\textit{ii}) exhibit nonstationary higher-order statistics.
+We also examine different signaling scenarios where such correlations may extend to the in-phase/quadrature (I/Q) components and polarizations through the amplitude-to-symbol mapping strategies proposed in~\cite{skvortcov2020huffman}.
 Moreover, analytical expressions for the energy correlations of the considered signaling schemes are derived and presented.
 Our results show that the proposed model exhibits excellent accuracy, achieving an estimation error for the normalized average NLI power below $5\%$ for various symbol rates and distances.
+A minimal MATLAB implementation of the proposed MEGN model is publicly available in~\cite{wu2026megncode}.